 My book, Getting Messy: A Guide to Taking Risks and Opening the Imagination, is a call for aesthetic space in teaching, training, coaching, and mentoring relationships.

-Much of the impulse for writing my book, Getting Messy: A Guide to Taking Risks and Opening the Imagination, stemmed from my sorrow and despair at spending so many years in dry, joyless educational settings.
-I have always had a strong yearning to reframe the experience of teaching and learning as beautiful, life-giving, creative processes.
+I spent so many years in dry, joyless educational settings.
+I always had a strong yearning to understand the experience of teaching and learning not as dry and joyless, but as beautiful, life-giving, and creative.
 To teach (as well as to learn), requires courage, an open heart, and the willingness to be vulnerable.
 But instead of noticing, appreciating and honoring this inherent beauty and vulnerability, our focus in education has been on achieving goals–which focuses our attention on some abstract thing in the future.
 When we’re focused on the distant future, we’re not in the beauty of the present moment….we’re not in a place of depth.

 Aesthetics is closely linked to beauty, if we define beauty not as “refinement” or “polish,” but rather as feeling the depth of something.
 Another way to think of beauty is feeling with our hearts.
 Elaine Scarry, professor at Harvard, wrote in her book On Beauty and Being Just:

 - beauty attends with it a sense of abundance